Kestra Private Wealth Services LLC Makes New Investment in SPDR S&P Dividend ETF (NYSEARCA:SDY)

-Kestra Private Wealth Services LLC bought a new position in shares of SPDR S&P Dividend ETF (NYSEARCA:SDY) in the third quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
-The fund bought 21,359 shares of the company’s stock, valued at approximately $1,974,000.
+Kestra Private Wealth Services LLC purchased a new position in SPDR S&P Dividend ETF (NYSEARCA:SDY) in the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
+The firm purchased 21,359 shares of the company’s stock, valued at approximately $1,974,000.

-A number of other institutional investors and hedge funds have also added to or reduced their stakes in SDY.
-Morgan Stanley grew its holdings in SPDR S&P Dividend ETF by 3.1% during the 1st quarter.
-Morgan Stanley now owns 5,540,992 shares of the company’s stock worth $442,503,000 after acquiring an additional 167,872 shares during the period.
-Csenge Advisory Group acquired a new position in shares of SPDR S&P Dividend ETF in the 2nd quarter valued at $355,000.
-Pacific Sun Financial Corp grew its holdings in shares of SPDR S&P Dividend ETF by 2.5% in the 2nd quarter.
-Pacific Sun Financial Corp now owns 10,288 shares of the company’s stock valued at $938,000 after buying an additional 250 shares during the period.
-McNaughton Wealth Management LLC grew its holdings in shares of SPDR S&P Dividend ETF by 144.0% in the 2nd quarter.
-McNaughton Wealth Management LLC now owns 8,964 shares of the company’s stock valued at $818,000 after buying an additional 5,290 shares during the period.
-Finally, Belpointe Asset Management LLC grew its holdings in shares of SPDR S&P Dividend ETF by 19.3% in the 2nd quarter.
-Belpointe Asset Management LLC now owns 17,724 shares of the company’s stock valued at $1,617,000 after buying an additional 2,865 shares during the period.
+A number of other large investors also recently bought and sold shares of SDY.
+Morgan Stanley grew its holdings in SPDR S&P Dividend ETF by 3.1% in the first quarter.
+Morgan Stanley now owns 5,540,992 shares of the company’s stock worth $442,503,000 after purchasing an additional 167,872 shares during the period.
+Csenge Advisory Group acquired a new stake in SPDR S&P Dividend ETF in the second quarter worth $355,000.
+Pacific Sun Financial Corp grew its holdings in SPDR S&P Dividend ETF by 2.5% in the second quarter.
+Pacific Sun Financial Corp now owns 10,288 shares of the company’s stock worth $938,000 after purchasing an additional 250 shares during the period.
+McNaughton Wealth Management LLC grew its holdings in SPDR S&P Dividend ETF by 144.0% in the second quarter.
+McNaughton Wealth Management LLC now owns 8,964 shares of the company’s stock worth $818,000 after purchasing an additional 5,290 shares during the period.
+Finally, Belpointe Asset Management LLC grew its holdings in SPDR S&P Dividend ETF by 19.3% in the second quarter.
+Belpointe Asset Management LLC now owns 17,724 shares of the company’s stock worth $1,617,000 after purchasing an additional 2,865 shares during the period.

 The SPDR S&P Dividend ETF seeks to closely match the returns and characteristics of the S&P High Yield Dividend Aristocrats Index (the Index).
 The Index is designed to measure the performance of the 60 highest dividend yielding S&P Composite 1500 Index constituents that have followed a managed-dividends policy of consistently increasing dividends every year for at least 25 consecutive years.